bogitoth5/PortfolioProjects/Maven Roasters/maven_rosters_sql.md

-# **☕ Introduction: Exploring Sales Trends at Maven Roasters**
+# **☕ Exploring Sales Trends at Maven Roasters - MySQL**

-In this exploratory data analysis (EDA), I examine sales data from Maven Roasters, a fictional café business, over a 6-month period (January–June 2023).
+In this exploratory data analysis (EDA), sales data from Maven Roasters, a fictional cafe business, was explored for a 6-month period (January–June 2023).
 The goal is to uncover patterns and insights that can inform business decisions and help optimize performance.

 This analysis focuses on three key business questions: